http-samc/GenDoc/README.md

 - Anytime a PATH is requested, it does **not** need to be in the current directory, **both** relative and absolute PATHs are accepted
 - If you'd like to exclude any functions that do **not** have their own DocString, you can use the `--emptyfunc` flag and pass in the value **`0`**
 - The current default behavior is to exclude any files that do **not** contain any functions or classes
+- Clickable links generated with `--fileHeaders` might break if you are using a different directory or placing `DOCS.md` in a nested directory

 ## Future Development
 **GenDoc** was developed to be a simple, plug-and-play package.
 However, due to the level of styling customization required for many projects' documentation, an additional html-based API is being developed so developers can use their own external stylesheets.